brendansparrow/brendansparrow-com/pages/services.md

     <path fill="#939393" d="M233.692 181.079l-.584-.11c-1.871-2.956-5.235-4.855-8.114-5.703-4.277-1.26-9.093-1.1-13.618-.936l-.05-1.85s9.909-.55 15.777 2.269c3.72 1.794 6.589 6.33 6.589 6.33z"/>
   </g>
 </svg>
 <p>I've been delivering commercial web projects for clients for over 7 years.
-My deep technical knowledge and methodical approach to development means that all products are built to deliver performance, reliability and scalability.
+My deep technical knowledge and methodical approach to development means all products are built to deliver performance, reliability and scalability.
 Throughout the process I leverage version control, design systems and the latest build tools to ensure the highest quality.</p>
 </div>

 ### Performance Audits

 An often overlooked area of web development is the performance of the final product.
 Speedy sites make money (and benefit the environment too), which is why I also specialise in delivering blazing-fast, streamlined, experiences for your users.

-### Indie Publishing

-Finally, I love helping people make things.
-Whether it’s helping a friend choose a blogging framework or advising a budding author on where to publish online, I really am all about supporting the underdog.
-If you're an independent creative, feel free to contact me via the form below for a free consultation on how to get your idea started.

 <section>